vjeuel/CSS_optimized/README.md

 * Have my web address linked to this repository: [my website on github](https://vjeuel.github.io/Homework-1/ ).

-* Substituted many '<div>' tag for tag like figure, main, header, section, footer, small and a few others and assigned them in the CSS file respectively.
+* Substituted many `<div>` tag for tag like figure, main, header, section, footer, small and a few others and assigned them in the CSS file respectively.

 * Will be adding alt attributes to all the pictures to help people with disability to understand what is showing on the pictures and also in case the website doesn't render the picture the person will be able to at least understand what was been shown in the picture.